HL7/US-Core/input/intro-notes/StructureDefinition-us-core-practitionerrole-intro.md

   * Systems that primarily rely on NUCC codes instead of SNOMED CT to represent role codes can use the Da Vinci HRex [NUCC to SNOMED CT Mappings] to aid in translations.
 </div><!-- new-content -->

-* Clients can request servers return the Practitioner and Endpoint resources using `_include`.
+* Clients can request Servers return the Practitioner and Endpoint resources using `_include`.
 See the [Quick Start] section below for further guidance.

 {% include link-list.md %}